An origin story in the Comstock Chronicles

 The woman put her hands on her hips and peered around as though expecting a surprise attack.
-“Well, get on with it then.”
+“Get on with it then.”

 After another prod from his stomach, Azroth stumbled on.
-“I was wondering if I… if I helped you set up your display, if you’d pay me with some of your cheese.
+“I was wondering if I… could I help you set up your display, and be paid with some of your cheese.
 My food ran out.”

 The woman’s stern expression softened.
 “If you’re earnest, I’d appreciate the help.
-Go to the cistern pump on near the gate and clean the grim off your hands.
+Go to the cistern pump near the gate and clean the grime off your hands.
 Then you can help me.”

 A smile cracked Azroth’s face.
 “I’ll be right back.”

 He ran to the cistern she’d indicated and scrubbed his hands as fast as possible, removing a week’s worth of dirt he didn’t realize he’d been carrying.
-Once done, Azroth raced between market goers to return to the woman.
+Once done, he dashed between market goers to return to the woman.
 The thought of hearty cheeses on his tongue made him salivate.